phlowers/mechaphlowers/docs/user_guide/ug_input.md

     Ground altitude is optional because it is autofilled if not provided.
     Autofill rule: **ground_altitude = conductor_attachment_altitude - options_paramater**.
-    options_parameter is globally defined in options.ground.default_support_length nd can be modified by user.
+    options_parameter is globally defined in options.ground.default_support_length and can be modified by user.

 Input data should be organized in a table (for example a pandas dataframe), where each row describes one support with its following span, except the last row which only describes the last support (since it doesn't have a "following" span).
 Hence the last span length is expected to be "not a number", typically `numpy.nan`.